AFMC stands up Integrated Development Office, latest GPC milestone

 |0

-This work, AFMC stands up Integrated Development Office, latest GPC milestone, by Michele Donaldson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFMC stands up Integrated Development Office, latest GPC milestone, by 1st Lt.
+Sarah Packard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.